 crispy chicken thighs seared in a stainless steel pan

-Remove + Start the Sauce – Turn the heat down to low, and allow the pan the cool for 1-2 minutes.
+2. Remove + Start the Sauce – Turn the heat down to low, and allow the pan the cool for 1-2 minutes.
 Add the minced garlic, and cook for 2-3 minutes until it is soft and fragrant, but not brown.
 Add the flour and mix to combine.
 Cook the flour for a minute before deglazing the pan with the wine.
 Cook the wine for 3 minutes, then add the broth.
-Salt to taste, I roughly add about 1/2 tsp of salt, but depending on how salty the broth is will dictate how much you need.
+Season with fresh cracked pepper and salt to taste, I roughly add about 1/2 tsp of kosher salt, but depending on how salty the broth is will dictate how much you need.

-Roast- Place the whole pan, uncovered, in a 400 F degree oven for 40-45 minutes.
-Remove and top with fresh parsley.
+4. Roast- Place the whole pan, uncovered, in a 400°F degree oven for 40-45 minutes.
+Remove and top with fresh parsley. *Fully cooked chicken has the internal temperature of 165°F.

 up close chicken provençal with artichokes, olives, tomatoes, shallots in an All-Clad Sunday Supper pan